SlashDevin/NeoSWSerial/README.md

 **4)** It is much more reliable (far fewer receive data errors).

 **5)** Characters can be handled with a user-defined procedure at interrupt time.
 This should prevent most input buffer overflow problems.
-Simply register your procedure with the 'NeoSWSerial' instance:
+Simply register your procedure with the 'PostNeoSWSerial' instance:

 ```
-    #include <NeoSWSerial.h>
+    #include <PostNeoSWSerial.h>
-    NeoSWSerial ss( 4, 3 );
+    PostNeoSWSerial ss( 4, 3 );

     volatile uint32_t newlines = 0UL;